1884 FA Cup final: Blackburn Rovers

 Blackburn Rovers also started their campaign in the first round, where they won their first game at home against Southport Central 7–1.
 The second round saw them drawn away to South Shore at Blackpool resulting in a further victory by a margin of 7–0.
 They defeated Padiham 3–0 in the third round, once again at their home ground of Leamington Street, and in the fourth round against Staveley 5–1 in a match which was dominated by Rovers and in front of a crowd of 3000 spectators.

 Rovers won once again in an away game against Upton Park at West Ham Park by a scoreline of 3–0 in the fifth round.
 The match was more competitive than the scoreline might suggest, as Blackburn were a goal down at half time but won the game after a goal by John Inglis and two by Joe Lofthouse in the second half.
 At Birmingham in a neutral venue, they defeated Notts County in the semi-final 1–0.
 As with Olympic against Queen's Park, Notts also complained of events that took place during their semi-final.
-They argued that Rovers had illegally fielded Inglis, a player from Glasgow who had played for Glasgow Rangers and was only drafted it to the Blackburn team to improve their cup performance.
+They argued that Rovers had illegally fielded Inglis, a player from Glasgow who had played for Glasgow Rangers and was only drafted into the Blackburn team to improve their cup performance.
 A letter was produced by Rovers to show that he had been expelled from Rangers because he continued to play for the English team instead.
 Notts wanted the match to be replayed without Inglis, but the FA did not uphold the complaint.